Food safety officials stress safe handling of raw turkey

 MINNEAPOLIS (AP) — Food safety officials are stressing the importance of proper handling and cooking practices amid a nationwide outbreak of drug-resistant Salmonella found in raw turkey, with Thanksgiving approaching.

 The Centers for Disease Control last week said the number of reported illnesses has nearly doubled since July to 164.
 Minnesota has the most cases at 16.
-There’s been one reported death, in California, linked to tainted turkey.
+There’s been one reported death , in California, linked to tainted turkey.

 The Star Tribune of Minneapolis reports that the USDA hasn’t named the suppliers associated with the tainted meat or identified a single, common source.